-Spice up your holiday season with cannabis and CBD infused recipes from some of our favorite cannabis culinary experts Chef Angie at the Green Baker, Chef Wendy Zeng of Drizzle Catering and Christina Wong at Baking with Chickens.
-Trust us these delicious recipes will definitely get you in the holiday spirit.
+Spice up your holiday season with cannabis and CBD-infused recipes from some of our favorite cannabis culinary experts, Chef Angie at the Green Baker, Chef Wendy Zeng of Drizzle Catering and Christina Wong of Fruit and Flower.
+Trust us, these delicious recipes will definitely get you in the holiday spirit.

 Cranberry Sage Cosmo